Instructor: Caitlin Shetterly

 Registration Closes: September 11

-The best memoirists drop readers into their lives through vivid scenes, description, character, and a voice that is uniquely their own—John Updike’s ironic and poetic narration or Jeannette Walls’ devastatingly straightforward cri de coeur.
-In sharing stories that are personal and specific, the best memoirists achieve the universal and therefore help expand the lives and stories of their readers.
+The best memoirists drop readers into their lives through vivid scenes, description, character, and a voice that is uniquely their own—just think of Jeannette Walls’ devastatingly straightforward cri de coeur The Glass Castle, or the earthy yet precise Animal, Vegetable, Miracle by Barbara Kingsolver.
+The best memoirists achieve the universal by sharing stories that are personal.

-How do you find your own authentic, clear, and true voice to tell your story?
+So, how do you find your own authentic voice to tell your story?

-This 10-week memoir and personal essay class will guide writers through a series of exercises and readings aimed at examining voice, as well as other topics central to writing memoir, such as:
+This 10-week memoir and personal essay workshop will guide writers through a series of exercises and readings focused on examining voice, as well as other topics central to writing memoir, such as:

 - employing the senses